 Klazina Staat studied Classics and Art History and is currently a postdoctoral researcher in Latin Literature at the Department of Literary Studies, Ghent University.
 In spring of 2019, she defended her thesis on the notions of belief and credibility in a selection of late antique Latin hagiographical narratives about chaste couples.
 Currently she is a FWO-junior postdoc, working on late antique and early medieval travel writings of pilgrims to the Holy Land, Rome, and Constantinople.
 She is interested in Christian literature from the late antique and early medieval periods, which she studies from combined ancient and modern theoretical perspectives.
-Her interests mainly go to prose genres, with a focus on hagiography and travel literature.
 Another field of interest is art, and the interplay of image and text in the late antique and early medieval cultural expressions.